Mediators/UnreliableGuide/README.md

 (If you would like to document the process here, please contact us!)

 It is also often possible to modify PCI cards to have their own voltage regulator (e.g. `LM1084`) to convert 5V to 3.3V on the card itself.

+#### 2.1.2 IRQs
+PCI cards generally need to have an IRQ allocated to them to be able to function correctly, and while sharing IRQs is possible, not all cards are happy with it.
+Mediator bridgeboards supply and configure 5 IRQs.
+While this is not normally a problem (particularly if you have fewer than 5 PCI slots on your Mediator), if you are having stability issues where usage of one card seems to affect another, check the output of `C:PCIInfo` and look for any IRQ sharing.
+If you do find one or more IRQs being shared, the only way to resolve stability is to re-order your PCI cards.

 ### 2.2 Installation
 Obviously the installation for different Amigas varies widely, because of their different form factors.
 Specific information for various models can be found below, but the general steps are: